bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 ## Amdahl's Law
 >[!quote]+ What is Amdahl's Law?
+>>[!idea]- Terminoligy
->"Specifies the maximum amount of speedup that can be achieved for a program with a given sequential part.
-The pessimistic view on scalability"
+>>"Specifies the maximum amount of speedup that can be achieved for a program with a given sequential part.
+The pessimistic view on scalability."
+>

 ## Gustafson's Law